HOURS LancasterHistory is open to the public Mondays -...

 Speaking of old, Lancaster Central Market is the oldest continuously operated public farmers market in the country, dating back to 1730.
 Since that time, farmers and local residents have been bringing meats, cheeses, vegetables, and many other tasty treats to sell at this location— same as they continue to do today.
 Many of today’s stands have been “on market” since the early 1900s.

-Street Built by the Herr family in 1719, the Hans Herr House is the oldest structure and Mennonite meeting house in Lancaster County.
+Built by the Herr family in 1719, the 1719 Museum is the oldest structure and Mennonite meeting house in Lancaster County.
 It is actually the only remaining dwelling of the very first group of settlers in the area.
 It is a pristine example of medieval Germanic architecture and early colonial history.
 Also on the grounds are a Susquehannock longhouse replica which offers one of the few interactive outdoor exhibits of Native American life in Pennsylvania.

 632 West Main Street, Ephrata